MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ml-deployment-inference.md

 - How much compute power is needed to execute the model?
 - Are there operational implications and costs to maintain the model?

-The decision tree below can help you to determine which deployment model is best fits your use case.
+The decision tree below can help you to determine which deployment model best fits your use case.

 ![A diagram of the real-time or batch inference decision tree.](media/inference-decision-tree.png)